jcallaham/jcallaham.github.io/_drafts/2023-12-28-custom-adjoints.md

 \end{bmatrix}.
 $$

-Comparing with the optimality conditions we originally derived, we see this is just another QP!
+Comparing again with the optimality conditions we originally derived, we see this is a _third_ quadratic program!
 In fact, it has the same $Q$ and $A$ matrices, but replaces the vectors $c \rightarrow - \bar{x}$ and $b \rightarrow \bar{\lambda}$.
-As with the Lyapunov equation, this can be taken advantage of by reusing matrix factorizations.
+Once again, this can be taken advantage of by reusing matrix factorizations.

 From there we have everything we need to compute the adjoint inputs $(\bar{Q}, \bar{c}, \bar{A}, \bar{b})$.
 The last wrinkle is the symmetry of $\bar{Q}$.